Indk0/FinMeBlog/README.md

 ### Messages
 #### All of the message feedback for the user work as designed.

+### All of these features work on mobile and desktop.

 ## Validation
 ### HTML Validation
 #### After using the HTML validator, many of the HTML had almost the exact same errors and warnings however, I decided to not fix them as they didn't hinder the functionality of my blog site.